BA (Hons) Top-Up Professional Dance and Performance

 Continuing Students

-BA (Hons) (Top-up) in Professional Dance and Performance applicants are required to demonstrate a strong proficiency in both written and verbal English.
+BA (Hons) Top-up in Professional Dance and Performance applicants are required to demonstrate a strong proficiency in both written and verbal English.

 Assisted Application Scheme